ibm-developer/icp-nodejs-sample/README.md

 - Note that the IBM Cloud Developer Tools are not available for every platform: consult the [CLI docs](https://www.ibm.com/cloud/cli) to find out more.

 #### Multiple Node.js versions
-- This sample is built on the latest LTS version of Node.js, at the time of the chart's publish.
+- This sample is built on the latest LTS version of Node.js.
-- Developers are welcome to bring Node.js 6 and Node.js 8 applications to IBM Cloud Private and can do so by modifying their Dockerfile to pull from the specified tag that corresponds with the desired version.
+- Developers are welcome to bring Node.js LTS release applications to IBM Cloud Private and can do so by modifying their Dockerfile to pull from the specified tag that corresponds with the desired version.

 ### Disclaimers
 Node.js is an official trademark of Joyent.
 Images are used according to the Node.js visual guidelines - no copyright claims are made.
 You can view the guidelines [here](https://nodejs.org/static/documents/foundation-visual-guidelines.pdf).